netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 ### Examples

    Here are some examples to illustrate the use of the period and recurrence formats defined as YANG groupings.
-The data is provided in JSON.
+Only the message body is provided with JSON used for encoding {{?RFC7951}}

 #### Period of Time